kb-dk/permalink-manus/README.md

 whereas the manus application is still live and its data is still delivered from an Oracle database.

+The data here today December 2021 are up to date.
+Last time we made a METS dump from the Oracle database was 2018 and the data has changed since then, so there are people working on them occasionally.

 The data directory has been maintained by the command

 ```
  scripts/get-mets-files.pl --application &lt;application abbreviation> --targetdir &lt;directory>